 Hamilton watched with great pride as All-ACC selection Bernard James was selected in the second round of the 2012 NBA Draft.
 James arrived at Florida State in 2010 after serving in the United States Air Force during three tours of duty in Iraq, Afghanistan and Qatar and only two years of junior college basketball at Tallahassee Community College and left after two years with his bachelor's degree in social science and an ACC Championship to begin his professional career with the Dallas Mavericks.

-Under Hamilton's leadership, Miami became one of the nation's top programs, advancing to postseason play five times in his final six seasons with three consecutive NCAA Tournament appearances coming from in 1998, 1999 and 2000.
+Under Hamilton's leadership, Miami became one of the nation's top programs, advancing to postseason play five times in his final six seasons with three consecutive NCAA Tournament appearances in 1998, 1999 and 2000.
 Miami's winning records in his final six seasons meant the Hurricanes joined Syracuse and Connecticut as the only Big East schools to have an overall winning record from 1995-2000.
 The Hurricanes' 48-22 Big East mark over his last four seasons tied Connecticut for the best conference record over that period.
 Over his last two seasons, Miami registered a league-best 28-6 conference record for an .824 winning percentage.

 Along with the rise of the Hurricanes' program, Hamilton's players also continued to develop and win individual awards.
-In 2000, guard Johnny Hemsley earned All-Big East Second-Team honors while center Mario Bland earned All-Conference Third-Team honors.
-In 1999, Hemsley and forward Tim James earned All-Big East First-Team honors.
-The Hurricanes joined Syracuse (eight times), Georgetown (twice), Pittsburgh, St. John's and Villanova as the only schools to have two players earn All-Big East First-Team honors in the same season.
+In 2000, guard Johnny Hemsley earned All-Big East Second Team honors while center Mario Bland earned All-Conference Third-Team honors.
+In 1999, Hemsley and forward Tim James earned All-Big East First Team honors.
+The Hurricanes and Syracuse (twice) were the only schools to have two players earn All-Big East First Team honors in the same season at least once during Hamilton's tenure at Miami.
 In ten seasons under Hamilton, the Hurricanes had 13 All-Conference selections.

 For his work both on and off the court, Hamilton was honored as one of four finalists for the 2000 Coach Wooden "Keys to Life" Award.
 The award is given annually to a coach who best exemplifies Coach John Wooden's philosophy of emphasizing that impacting the life of a student is more significant than any winning percentage.
 He was named one of Tallahassee's Top 33 citizens in 2004 by the Tallahassee Democrat, inducted into the Gaston County (N.C.)
 Hall of Fame in 2007 and was honored by his hometown of Gastonia, N.C. in 2012 for his accomplishments during his career.